Skip to contents

 # keep information on which set the observation was in (train/test)

-The dictionary available as an attribute of feature is updated with information on the outcome variable and the log-transformation and available from the dict slot, NULL if no such attribute is defined.
+The dictionary that is available an attribute of the input feature is updated with information on the outcome variable and the (possible) log-transformation and available from the dict slot, NULL if no such attribute was defined for the input.
 Columns label2 and label3 provide additional information on correlation structure in the data set: (variables removed for correlation).

 Data preparation and documentation

-• prep_recipe contains the prepared recipe object, prep_params documents the parameters/thresholds used in the data preparation, giving bare value slots, as well as a verbose description in text. removed gives a list of removed rows and columns along with the information on why/in which recipe step the data was removed.
+• recipe$prep contains the fully trained recipe object, recipe$raw the untrained version (required e.g. for tuning workflows). recipe$params documents the parameters/thresholds used in the data preparation, giving bare value slots, as well as a verbose description in text. removed gives a list of removed rows and columns along with the information on why/in which recipe step the data was removed.

 d_ml$removed$cols %>%